IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 #### Queues

-Zero or more queues can be added to the Hangfire configuration, which allows for different jobs to be prioritised, or split across different servers (for example):
+Zero or more queues can be added to the Hangfire configuration, which allows for different jobs to be prioritized, or split across different servers (for example):

 ![Add Hangfire](./docs/images/hangfire-queue-configuration.png)